brooksmarka/g2g/README.md

 ## Development Workflow

+You will need to obtain a mapbox api token for local development purposes.
+Create a .env file at the root of the project and place your mapbox api key within it like so:
+`VITE_MAPBOX_ACCESS_TOKEN="TOKEN_GOES_HERE"`

 ### Build Commands

 This project uses several npm scripts to automate the development process, which you can run using `npm run <command>`.